iarmaanx/For-Contributors/ReadMe.md

 # For-Contributors

 Welcome to the "For-Contributors" project!
-We're excited to have you here.
+I'm excited to have you here.

 ## Getting Started